One World, One People: Plot

-Wearing a new Captain America uniform and flight suit from the Wakandans, Sam Wilson flies to New York to save the Global Repatriation Council (GRC) from the Flag Smashers' attack, with the help of Bucky Barnes and Sharon Carter, who had secretly traveled to New York.
-While Wilson fights Georges Batroc, the Flag Smashers take several GRC representatives as hostages.
-Wilson pursues a group of hostages taken in a helicopter, while Barnes pursues and intercepts a group in trucks.
-Karli Morgenthau sets one of the vehicles on fire to keep Barnes busy and escape with the other, but John Walker arrives and intervenes.
-Barnes succeeds in freeing the hostages from the burning truck and joins Walker in battling the Flag Smashers but is knocked into the pit of a construction site.
-Walker is overcome as well, and Morgenthau drives the remaining truck into the site.
-Walker chooses to let Morgenthau go to stop the truck from falling.
-Morgenthau and the remaining Flag Smashers attack him, and they all fall to the ground, but Wilson, having saved the hostages in the helicopter, arrives and catches the truck.
-As the hostages are freed, Batroc arrives and uses smoke grenades to allow the Flag Smashers to flee into the tunnels around the construction site.
+Wearing his new Captain America suit from the Wakandans, Sam Wilson flies to New York City to save the Global Repatriation Council (GRC) from the Flag Smashers' attack.
+He is joined by Bucky Barnes and Sharon Carter.
+While Wilson fights Georges Batroc, the Flag Smashers takes GRC representatives as hostages.
+Wilson saves some hostages from a helicopter while Barnes intercepts trucks with another group.
+Karli Morgenthau sets a vehicle on fire to distract Barnes and escape, but John Walker intervenes.
+Barnes frees the burning truck's hostages and helps Walker in battling the Flag Smashers, but is subdued.
+Morgenthau drives the remaining truck off a ledge, but Walker chooses to save the truck rather than chase her.
+Morgenthau and the remaining Flag Smashers attack him and they all fall to the ground, but Wilson arrives and saves the truck.

-Carter separates Morgenthau from the others and confronts Morgenthau for betraying her, revealing her identity as the Power Broker.
+As the hostages are freed, Batroc arrives and drops smoke grenades, allowing the Flag Smashers to flee.
+Carter confronts Morgenthau and reveals that she is the Power Broker, and is angry at Morgenthau's betrayal.
 Batroc attempts to blackmail Carter, but she kills him.
-Wilson comes to reason with Morgenthau, but Morgenthau refuses to listen to Wilson's pleas and fights with him once more, but when Morgenthau is about to shoot Wilson, Carter shoots her.
+Wilson attempts to reason with Morgenthau, but she refuses to listen and fights him, before being shot by Carter when she has Wilson at gunpoint.
 Before dying, a tearful Morgenthau apologizes to Wilson.
-After the attack, Wilson convinces the GRC to postpone the vote to force the relocation of the Blip-displaced people that Morgenthau died fighting for and instead make efforts to help them.
+After the attack, Wilson convinces the GRC to postpone a vote that would force the relocation of people displaced by the Blip who Morgenthau died fighting for.
+He implores them to instead make efforts to help those people.

-The remaining Super Soldier Serum-enhanced Flag Smashers are captured, but they are killed by Helmut Zemo's butler Oeznik via a vehicle explosion while en-route to the Raft.
-Contessa Valentina Allegra de Fontaine gives Walker a new suit and asks him to become a U.S. Agent for tasks where they cannot use Captain America.
-Wilson takes Isaiah Bradley and his grandson Eli to the Smithsonian's Captain America exhibit, where he had a memorial dedicated to Bradley installed.
-Barnes makes amends with his friend, Yori Nakajima, telling him that he killed his son while he was the Winter Soldier and crosses off every other name on his list of people who needed closure from him.
-Leaving New York for Louisiana, he then joins Wilson and his friends and family for a celebratory cookout.
+The remaining Super Soldier Serum-enhanced Flag Smashers are sent to the Raft prison, but are killed when their transport vehicle is bombed by Helmut Zemo's butler Oeznik.
+Contessa Valentina Allegra de Fontaine gives Walker a new suit and dubs him a "U.S. Agent".
+Wilson takes Isaiah Bradley and his grandson Eli to the Smithsonian's Captain America exhibit which now features a statue of Bradley.
+Barnes makes amends with his friend, Yori Nakajima, telling him that he killed his son while he was the Winter Soldier.
+Barnes crosses off every other name on his list of people who needed closure from him, and joins Wilson in Louisiana for a celebratory cookout.

-In a mid-credits scene, Carter receives a pardon from the United States government and is reinstated to her former position in the CIA.
-She later makes a phone call, informing someone that the Power Broker now has full access to the government's secrets.
+In a mid-credits scene, Carter is pardoned by the United States government and reinstated to her former position in the CIA.
+She makes a phone call, informing someone that she has access to the government's secrets.